Skip to Content

 4. Thread the string through the holes near the top of the jug

-5. Fill the bottom few inches of the jug with Companion wildlife food – squirrel and critter blend (or birdseed if you’re making this one for birds).Easy To Make Bird and Squirrel Feeders
+5. Fill the bottom few inches of the jug with wildlife food – squirrel and critter blend (or birdseed if you’re making this one for birds).Easy To Make Bird and Squirrel Feeders

 6. Hang the jug feeder in an appropriate locationEasy To Make Bird and Squirrel Feeders

 Both of these crafts are VERY easy to create and can be put together in just a few minutes.
 As long as your children don’t get crazy with their peanut butter and seeds, cleanup is relatively quick and easy as well.
-Our kids were itching to hang them up right away and, in the interest of Orin and I maintaining our sanity, we obliged.

 We found some old plant hangers in our garage and hammered them into the ground.
 On one we tied the four bird feeders and on the other, we tied the squirrel feeder.
-These worked marvelously well!
-Make sure you hang the squirrel feeder in a location they can easily reach.

 Easy To Make Bird and Squirrel Feeders